JKirchartz/jkirchartz.github.com/_posts/2015-09-29-randomize_cowsay_critters.md

-[Cowsay][1] is a fun little app that draws a cow that says things, but you can do so much more than a cow, there's all sorts of fun ascii art critters in there; but how do we get to them?
-Lots of solutions simply find the directory where cowfiles (the templates that define the critters) are stored and hard-code that;
+[Cowsay][1] is a fun little app that draws a cow that says things, but you can do so much more than a cow, there's all sorts of fun ascii art critters in there; but how do we get to them? <!--more--> Lots of solutions simply find the directory where cowfiles (the templates that define the critters) are stored and hard-code that;
 but how do you know where they are?